Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Related Work

 \subsection{Sparse MoEs}

-Classic Mixture of Expert models, introduced by Jacobs \etal~\cite{JacobsJNH91}, contain a variable number of expert models and a single gate to combine the expert outputs.
-Eigen \etal~\cite{EigenRS13} developed the idea of using MoEs as subcomponents of models with individually learned gates.
+Classic mixture-of-expert models, introduced by Jacobs et al.~\cite{jacobs1991adaptive}, consist of a variable number of expert models and a single gate to combine the expert outputs.
+Eigen et al.~\cite{eigen2014learning} developed the idea of using MoEs as subcomponents of models with individually learned gates.
 This allows for sharing the remaining parts of architectures and enables multiple MoE layers within a single architecture.
-The transition to conditional computing through sparse expert activations was first explored by Shazeer \etal~\cite{ShazeerMMDLHD17} using LSTM networks.
-By activating a fixed number of experts, it was possible to decouple parameter counts from FLOPs required for inference through MoEs.
+The transition to conditional computing through sparse expert activations was first explored by Shazeer et al.~\cite{shazeer2017outrageously} using LSTM networks.
+By activating a fixed number of experts, it was possible to decouple the number of parameters from FLOPs required for inference through MoEs.

-Fedus \etal~\cite{fedus2021switch} took a further step towards sparse activations and showed that they can train transformer-based MoE models while activating only a single expert, resulting in MoE layers that add only little compute overhead.
-Several works~\cite{Rajbhandari22,roller_hash_2021} have since explored the single-expert regime, and Zopf \etal~\cite{zoph_designing_2022} derived guidelines to design sparse MoE effectively using transformers.
+Fedus et al.~\cite{fedus2022switch} took a further step towards sparse activations and showed that it is possible to train transformer-based MoE models while activating only a single expert, resulting in MoE layers that add only little compute overhead.
+Several works~\cite{rajbhandari2022deepspeed,roller2021hash} have since explored the single-expert regime, and Zopf et al.~\cite{zoph2022designing} derived guidelines to design sparse MoEs effectively using transformers.

-Sparse MoEs have gained popularity for massive language models~\cite{ShazeerMMDLHD17,Lepikhin21,clark2022unified}.
+Sparse MoEs have thus gained popularity for massive language models~\cite{shazeer2017outrageously,lepikhin2021gshard,clark2022unified}.
 Performance boosts, achieved via sparse MoEs, make training these models possible, although only on large clusters of powerful GPUs.

-In computer vision, the application of sparse MoE has centered around transformer models~\cite{Rajbhandari22,Riquelme21,Xue21}.
-In contrast, in our work, we consider CNNs, which is still the most widely spread architecture in the computer vision area.
+In computer vision, the application of sparse MoE has centered around transformer models ~\cite{rajbhandari2022deepspeed,riquelme2021scaling,xue2022go}.
+In contrast, in our work, we consider CNNs, which are still the most widely spread architecture in the computer vision area.

+Although conventional MoEs at the model level have been successfully evaluated on CNNs \cite{ahmed2016network,gross2017hard,pahuja2019learning,pavlitskaya2020using,pavlitskaya2022evaluating}, embedding MoE layers into CNNs has received significantly less attention.
+One of the few works is that by Yang et al.~\cite{yang2019condconv}, where the kernels of convolutional layers are activated on a per-example basis.
+Wang et al.~\cite{wang2019deep} explored a deep dynamic routing approach for CNNs.
+In their DeepMoE model, each convolutional layer is replaced with an MoE layer, and a multi-headed gating network selects and re-weights the channels in each convolutional layer.
+DeepMoE is trained end-to-end, it demonstrated a 1000x increase in model capacity while maintaining computational efficiency with only minor losses.

+Differently from the work by Wang et al.~\cite{wang2019deep}, we propose experts at the residual block level and analyze to which extent the latent representations learned by a model correspond to human-understandable concepts.